Skip to content

 green: '0e8a16'

 Once your gitStream configuration file is set up, you need a GitLab CI configuration file to trigger gitStream automations.
-If you haven't already, create a cm project (repository) in your GitLab group.
+Create a cm project (repository) in your GitLab group if you haven't already.
 It should be created in the same group or a parent group of the target repositories.
 Create a .gitlab-ci.yml file in your new cm repository's default branch (usually master or main) and add the following configuration:

 Gitlab-Hosted Runners